jtlapp/node-cleanup/README.md

 (As of this writing, the test suite has only been run on a Mac.
 Behavior may vary from OS to OS, so I'm looking for feedback from other operating systems.)

+## Incompatibilities with v1.0.x

+TBD

+- default messages
+- catches SIGHUP, SIGQUIT, and SIGTERM

 ## Credit

 This module began by borrowing and modifying code from CanyonCasa's [answer to a stackoverflow question](http://stackoverflow.com/a/21947851/650894).
 I had found the code necessary for all my node projects. @Banjocat piped in with a [comment](http://stackoverflow.com/questions/14031763/doing-a-cleanup-action-just-before-node-js-exits/21947851#comment68567869_21947851) about how the solution didn't properly handle SIGINT.
 (See [this detailed explanation](https://www.cons.org/cracauer/sigint.html) of the SIGINT problem).
 I have completely rewritten the module to properly deal with SIGINT and other signals (I hope!).
-The rewrite also provides some additional flexibility I found myself needing in my projects.
+The rewrite also provides some additional flexibility that @zixia and I found ourselves needing for our respective projects.